Hill scores rushing, receiving TDs as Chiefs edge Dolphins

 Kansas City made the Dolphins pay, opening the third quarter with two long TDs in 62 seconds -- both of them untouched.
 First, Hill scored on a 44-yard bomb.
 Mecole Hardman then added a 67-yard punt return for a 28-10 lead.

-After the safety, Miami cut its deficit to 30-24 on a pair of fourth-quarter touchdowns: Gesicki's 29-yard grab and Tagovailoa's one-yard run.
+After the safety, Miami cut its deficit to 30-24 on a pair of fourth-quarter touchdowns: Gesicki's 29-yard grab and Tagovailoa's 1-yard run.

 But Harrison Butker's 46-yard kick with 1:08 left iced the game.